 Explore the three-building historic district honoring the founder of the Girl Scouts, Juliette Gordon Low.
 This spectacular district along Oglethorpe Avenue provides several daily tours of the restored Regency-style house.
 See the Wayne-Gordon House, First Girl Scout Headquarters (carriage house), and Andrew Low House!
 There is a gift shop on-site, as well as endless history and culture lessons.
 This is the best way to "perpetuate the spirit of Girl Scouts, provide learning opportunities, and further the Girl Scout values"!

 Eat at: The Olde Pinke House (Historic Hauntings and delicious foods.)

 This is always a popular destination for Girl Scout troops across the country simply because it is the best way to learn all about our government, history, and more.
 Here in D.C. troops can visit the White House and engender presidential aspirations, or perhaps spend the day exploring the nearby Smithsonian museums, an absolutely amazing way to get your girls to learn while having fun!

 Eat at: Ben’s Chili Bowl (President Obama stops here all the time!)

 - National Parks

-We Suggest: Adirondacks - NY or Great Smoky Mountains - TN
+We Suggest: Adirondacks - NY or the Great Smoky Mountains - TN

 This one is a no-brainer for your troop, whether you visit a locally-hyped fan favorite or travel across the country to see something very new, a museum getaway is a great way to give your girls a summer break, let them see something they haven’t before, and learn new things all along the way.